Application phase is now open! Apply until 30.11.2025

 Photo: © Detlef Witt

-Application Possible from October 1, 2025
+Application Possible until November 30th, 2025

 Interested in applying yourself?
 Applications for class 02 start from October 1st, 2025 and are possible until November 30th, 2025.